 View one of the largest Pagodas at Wat Chedi Luang

 When you finish enjoying the view from the top of the temple platform, walk a few blocks east to reach the next temple on your itinerary.
 You’ll eventually reach Wat Chedi Luang and pass a few other temples along the way.

 After visiting Wat Phra Singh, Wat Chedi Luang may not seem as impressive.
 It’s not as well preserved and appears to be in decay, but that is part of the charm.
 The massive wooden buildings and partially damaged pagoda showcase the age and history of the temple complex.

 It’s also less crowded compared to Wat Phra Singh.
 You’ll have the chance to explore the sprawling temple grounds without nudging past other tourists.

 Wat Chedi Luang remains an active temple.
 Depending on when you visit, you may get to see monks going about their day.

 Shop and feast on the streets of Chiang Mai Old City

-When trying to see as much of Chiang Mai in one day as you can, you’ll spend a lot of time around the old city.
-From the temple, you just need to walk one block north to reach the city’s heart.
+When trying to see as much of Chiang Mai in one day as you can, you’ll spend a lot of time around the Old City.
+From the temple, you just need to walk one block north to reach the heart of Chiang Mai Old City.

 The area around the temple includes many open-air markets and narrow streets lined with boutique shops and street-side vendors.